Peter Amigo

-Peter Emmanuel Amigo (26 May 1864, Gibraltar – 1 October 1949) was a Roman Catholic bishop in the Catholic Church in England and Wales.
+Peter Emmanuel Amigo (26 May 1864 – 1 October 1949) was a Roman Catholic bishop in the Catholic Church in England and Wales.
 He founded The John Fisher School in 1929.

 Biography

 Peter Amigo was born at Gibraltar, the ninth of eleven children born to Peter Lawrence and Emily Amigo.
 His father was a flour merchant.
 Young Peter studied at St Edmund's College, Ware, and St. Thomas's, Hammersmith.
 He was ordained priest on 25 February 1888.
 He was for a short time at Stoke Newington, then professor at St Edmund's from September 1888 until July 1892.

 Amigo was then appointed assistant priest at Hammersmith from September 1892 to June 1896.
 He was afterwards at Ss Mary and Michael Church, Commercial Road, East London, first as assistant priest, then as rector from June 1896 to April 1901.
-He was then appointed rector of the mission at Walworth in the Archdiocese of Southwark.
+He was then appointed rector of the mission at Walworth in the (then) Diocese of Southwark.